nbrandaleone-blog/myblog/_posts/2020-04-22-Fargate-Spot.md

 ### Using Fargate Spot with EC2 Auto Scaling Groups
 While the focus of this post is on Fargate, many customers still use EC2 nodes to host their containers.
 These nodes are often managed by an Auto Scaling Group.
 It is possilbe to use Capacity Providers with ASG.

 In order to keep this post small, I will not demonstrate how to do this, but just point you to the [documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-auto-scaling.html#asg-capacity-providers).
-It is very similar to what we did above, except that one must create a Capacity Provider and associate it with an previously created Auto Scaling Group.
+It is very similar to what we did above, except that one must create a Capacity Provider and associate it with a previously created Auto Scaling Group.

 ``` sh
 aws ecs create-capacity-provider \